solus-project/budgie-desktop/README.rst

 -----------

-The Arc Desktop is the successor to the Budgie Desktop, with a focus on modern style and function, as well as Wayland compatibility.
+The Arc Desktop is the successor to the Budgie Desktop, with a focus on modern style and function.

+Note that this work will be merged *back* into the Budgie Desktop repo on GitHub upon completion - the name-change is SOLELY to make it parallel installable and help me with debugging.

 License
 =======